 → An easy-to-understand plan

-→ Finding the right plan: A plan that meets their particular needs and nothing more
+→ Finding the right plan: one that meets their particular needs and nothing more

 → General distrust: "There’s no incentive for insurance companies to do the right thing."

 →Not confident that insurance companies will deliver on their word

 → Shopping for insurance is a high-effort, high-energy task

 → Understanding all the details of their insurance is very difficult

 → Getting clear, straight answers from their insurer is usually difficult

 Users expressed that shopping for insurance is a high-effort, high-energy task: